-If you are concerned about lead in your drinking water, you may wish to have your water tested.
+If you are concerned about lead in your drinking water, you may consider having your water tested.

 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 800.426.4791 or at epa.gov/safewater/lead.